 1. Naming Convention for Variables

-The names of variables should be self-explanatory and describe the stored value.
-For example, if you need a variable to store a dog’s name, you should use dogName instead of just Name since it is more meaningful.
+Variables names should clearly describe the value they hold.
+For example, if you need a variable to store a dog’s name, use dogName instead of just Name, it’s more descriptive.

 2. Naming Convention for Booleans

-Explore the best and most comprehensive JavaScript UI controls library in the market.
+Explore the best and most comprehensive JavaScript UI control library on the market.

 3. Naming Convention for Functions